NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/CSRF (Cross Site Request Forgery)/The Great Request Robbery. An Empirical Study of Client-side Request Hijacking Vulnerabilities on the Web.md

 ![[js_network_request_api_csrh_entry_points.png]]

 A tool called Sheriff is proposed to detect [[CSRH (Client-Side Request Hijacking)]] vulnerabilities in the wild.
-- it uses a combination of hybrid program analysis and in-browser [[dynamic taint analysis]] tracking for the discovery of potentially-vulnerable data flows and dynamic analysis with API instrumentation for the automated vulnerability verification.
+- it uses a combination of hybrid program analysis and in-browser [[DTA (dynamic taint analysis)]] tracking for the discovery of potentially-vulnerable data flows and dynamic analysis with API instrumentation for the automated vulnerability verification.
 - it is composed of 4 modules:
 	- **data collection**: gathers web resources and execute dynamic taint flows analysis
 	- **data modeling**: create a [[HPG (Hybrid Property Graph)]] that classify websites